anhnguiuc/wics-professional-resources/README.md

   - Notion
   - Physical calendar

 - Go to office hours if you have time!
+Get to know faculty and other students, learn from other people's questions.